 Have you ever had the lights in your own life grow dim and you just knew that a trial was headed your way?
 It’s as if you walked into a room that was fully lit and little by little, the lights in the room begin to dim and then all of a sudden everything goes black.
 You search for the light switch and no matter how many times you flip it up and down, nothing changes.
 It’s still completely dark and you feel completely alone.
 You use all of your different senses to try to feel your way through and adapt to what’s going on.
 You try to get comfortable, but living in the dark is obviously not comfortable because you are used to the luxury of light or your cell phone five inches from your face, illuminating you with pictures of cats falling from the sky or whatever.
 Anyway, after a period of time, you adjust to the darkness and grow with the tools you have learned while sitting and moving in the dark.
 Then, little by little, the lights begin to flicker on, one by one, until the room is again fully lit.
 I feel as if this has been the theme of my life.

-I have a deep belief that God created it this way so that we may grow and become all that He wants us to become.
+I have a deep belief that God created it this way so that we may grow and become all that God wants us to become.
 He allows the lights to dim out so that we may learn, grow and adjust by leaning on Him.
-He wants me to grow.
-He wants me to change.
-He wants me to see myself as He sees me.
-He wants me to reach my full potential.
+God wants me to grow.
+God wants me to change.
+God wants me to see myself as He sees me.
+God wants me to reach my full potential.